reflectoring/reflectoring.github.io/_posts/book-reviews/2019-01-28-review-java-by-comparison.md

 is definitely worth its money.

-As the authors themselves do in the preface of the book, **I explicitly suggest reading the PDF or print version and *not* the e-book version**.
-The e-Book version is no fun since you cannot see more than one code snippet at a time and often have to scroll back-and-forth.
+As the authors themselves do in the preface of the book, **I explicitly suggest reading the PDF or print version and *not* the eBook version**.
+The eBook version is no fun since you cannot see more than one code snippet at a time and often have to scroll back-and-forth.